Aaron Judge Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels have the ninth-ranked team ERA among all league pitching staffs (3.62).
+- The Angels' 3.53 team ERA ranks ninth across all MLB pitching staffs.

-- The Angels give up the sixth-fewest home runs in baseball (14 total, 0.8 per game).
+- Angels pitchers combine to surrender the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- Canning (0-0) takes the mound for the Angels to make his second start this season.
+- The Angels will send Sandoval (1-0) out for his fourth start of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts through 14 2/3 innings pitched.

-- His most recent time out was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the New York Yankees while giving up hits.
+- His most recent time out was out of the bullpen on Wednesday when the lefty tossed 2/3 innings against the New York Yankees while allowing hits.

+- The 26-year-old has a 1.23 ERA and 6.1 strikeouts per nine innings in three games this season, while allowing a batting average of .196 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.